G6PD testing

 MedAccess provided a volume guarantee to SD Biosensor.

-SD Biosensor will continue to produce and supply its G6PD testing devices and test strips globally, and offer both products at a reduced price in low-and-middle-income countries.
+SD Biosensor continued to produce and supply its G6PD testing devices and test strips globally, and offered both products at a reduced price in low-and-middle-income countries.

-PATH will continue to work with countries with high P. vivax malaria incidence to increase use of G6PD testing and uptake of ‘radical cure’ treatment.
+PATH continued to work with countries with high P. vivax malaria incidence to increase use of G6PD testing and uptake of ‘radical cure’ treatment.

-The new ceiling price is available in certain eligible countries.
+The new ceiling price was available in certain eligible countries.

-Our guarantee will help to ensure the G6PD market remains active ahead of expected market entry by companies with new devices.
+Our guarantee helped to ensure the G6PD market remained active ahead of expected market entry by companies with new devices.
 A healthy market with multiple suppliers will ensure more stable supply of G6PD testing in the future and lead to more competitive pricing.

 A more stable G6PD testing market will also support increased prescription of effective treatment, contributing to reductions in P. vivax malaria reinfections and supporting progress towards elimination.

-How we calculate the impact of this agreement
+How we calculated the impact of this agreement

 Lives changed